 \xhdr{Implementation details} Pragmatically, to customize the behavior of the XMLHttpRequest native object, we need to run the overriding code as soon as the main page is loaded.
 Since behavior customization must happen within the scope of the social media page and not in the content script, we need to inject the modification script directly into the main page.
-This requirement demands a slight change from the common pattern used to develop browser extensions, as the script must be loaded in the \textit{Manifest} file as a resource and not as a content script.
-Then, the content script can inject the override code into the scope of the main page.
+This requirement necessitates a slight departure from the common pattern for developing browser extensions, as the script must be loaded in the \textit{Manifest} file as a resource rather than as a content script.
+Then the content script can inject the override code into the main page's scope.

 The injected code overrides the \textit{open} and \textit{send} functions of XMLHttpRequest to adapt their behavior.
 The \textit{open} function can be modified to save properties of the connection, such as the current URL or the HTTP headers, while the \textit{send} function can be adapted to dynamically customize the response callback (\textit{onreadystatechange}) if the URL matches the endpoint of interest.
-In this function, researchers interested in fetching more data (i.e., to have a large pool of posts to re-rank) can imitate the server requests to act as the users scroll through the feed.
+In this function, researchers interested in fetching more data (i.e., to build a large pool of posts to rerank) can mimic server requests to simulate users scrolling through the feed.
 The injected script can communicate with the browser extension's content script using the browser's message-passing features by broadcasting the server's raw response.
-Depending on the intervention logic, when the feed needs to be modified, the customized XMLHttpRequest object can interrupt the execution, waiting for the response from the content script.
+Depending on the intervention logic, when the feed needs to be modified, the customized XMLHttpRequest object can pause execution while waiting for a response from the content script.
 Once the modified feed is ready, the request can resume by replacing the server response with the updated content.
 The content can be manipulated on the client side or by calling an external backend.
 If the logic or model can be distributed with the extension, keeping the manipulation on the client may ensure more participant privacy.
 Moving the edit to the backend may be preferable in other cases, like when complex logic or large models, such as LLMs, are required.
 Still, in this case, researchers must pay special attention to data security practices and the potential implications of sharing the data with third-party services.